bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 tempted to get one and run Linux on it.
 For various reasons (e.g. a lot of work-related travel and excessive laziness) I never got to doing so.
 Until now.

-2020 has been a horrible year on many levels, but it presented me with an unique opportunity to follow through with my plans, as I was finally grounded at home.
+2020 has been a horrible year on many levels, but it presented me with an unique opportunity to follow through with my Linux PC plans, as I was finally grounded at home and had some extra time on my hands.
 In this article I'll share my experience revisiting Linux and rediscovering the joy of being in control of your operating system and your hardware.

-## The Downfall of macOS
+## The Downfall of macOS for Software Development

 I won't go into much details here, as I hope everyone has noticed the shift in macOS to be something more like iOS.
 That's good for most users, but not really for software engineers.